Students should complete this form if they have

 If you live in an NDSU apartment or off campus:

 Follow all instructions given by your health provider and North Dakota Department of Health.
-Do not attend class in person until your quarantine/isolation status determined by the North Dakota Department of Health has ended.

 When in isolation or quarantine status: